-Within 45 calendar days of the sale date of the replacement property, you must identify the possible replacement properties you’re interested in buying.
+Within 45 calendar days of the sale date of the relinquished property, you must identify the possible replacement properties you’re interested in buying.

 Note that I said “possible.”
 Yes, you can identify up to three properties worth any amount and only buy one (or two or three of course)!
 Just remember, you need to reinvest all of your net proceeds.